Pushpenderrathore/Contactsd/README.md

 ## License

 Contactsd is intended for responsible and authorized use only.
-Please consult your organization’s security policies before deployment.
+Please consult our organization’s security policies before deployment.